samchenghowing/Code-review/README.md

-# Mainly for works at roctec
+# Mainly for works

+DownloadOPS: get update from ftp server and local machine<br>

+testC++CHAR: try to override the Acrobat reader